Manchester Victoria Bombing:

-On receiving a call from British Transport Police (BTP) Control Centre asking for Chaplaincy Support at Manchester Victoria station, I immediately booked on duty to go the location of the bombing.
+On receiving a call from British Transport Police (BTP) Control Centre asking for Chaplaincy Support at Manchester Victoria station following the manchester victoria bombing, I immediately booked on duty to go the location of the bombing.
 I had not been aware of the events, having gone to bed earlier than usual.

 The control room operated said Mr Greggory (Chief Superintendent and Area Commander for C Division BTP) would like a word.
 Mr Greggory explained the situation and arranged for the Superintendent on site to be notified of my eta.

 Arriving on site, it was my priority to be available for the first responders.
 These officers did far more than anyone should ever need to do.
 I also spent time visiting the cordons to ensure officers were all okay.
 BTP officers attended the site from as far as Aberdeen and Kent, bring with them the specialism needed for the forensic body recovery needed for such a terrible event.